 When testing your business name, test your business name only.
 Leave the logo design and any other considerations for later tests.

-Unless it’s obvious what your business does (example, John’s Insurance Company), it’s usually a good idea to briefly state your company’s purpose.
+Unless it’s obvious what your business does (for instance, John’s Insurance Company), it’s usually a good idea to briefly state your company’s purpose.
 Here’s a good example:

 Without a little context to explain what the consultancy does, the idea of hearts and lawyers might seem an odd pair.
 A quick, simple explanation will help respondents understand what your business name seeks to accomplish.

-In this example, because respondents know what the product does, they can give helpful answers like these:
+In this brand name testing example, because respondents know what the product does, they can give helpful answers like these:

 • “[Option B] sounds like a snack for humans.”